Trump Tweets, Golfs Amid Hurricane Preparations

 Looking like our great South Carolina could get hit MUCH harder than first thought.
 Georgia and North Carolina also.
 It’s moving around and very hard to predict, except that it is one of the biggest and strongest (and really wide) that we have seen in decades.
 Be safe!— Donald J. Trump (@realDonaldTrump) August 31, 2019

+"He's being briefed every hour" about the hurricane, according to White House press secretary Stephanie Grisham.

+Amid continuing questions about why Trump postponed his trip to Poland for a hurricane that is not expected to hit any of the United States until after the time the president would have returned from Europe, Grisham said, "Obviously, being here domestically is better. ...
+We're more nimble and all his agencies are here."

-After time at his golf course, Trump is to receive a briefing, back at Camp David, about the hurricane.
+After time at his golf course, Trump was to receive another briefing, back at Camp David, about the hurricane.

 On Sunday, Trump is scheduled to return to the White House and then visit the headquarters of the Federal Emergency Management Agency in downtown Washington.